Hi

 I recently heard advice from doctors on several ways to come of SSRI’s and in particular Citalopram.
 Many people who suffer from anxiety or depression or both have been put on Citalopram and it has certainly benefited a great many people.
 Although SSRI’s are controversial, there is sufficient peer-reviewed evidence that they are effective in many patients, and I have personally benefited in my time.
+Relying on drugs and supplements might not be wise.

-That said, it is always important to remember a few things: Nothing works for everyone.
+It is always important to remember a few things: Nothing works for everyone.
 Not everyone is suitable for SSRI’s, and you should always speak to your doctor and have them prescribed by a doctor.
 Do not be tempted to self-medicate using online pharmacies: they are more expensive and you need correct, impartial medical advice with this kind of medication.

 Although some people stay on Celexa and other similar drugs for ever, almost everyone comes off them at some point.
 Ideally people come off at a time when they have dealt with the cause of their anxiety and depression to some extent be it through therapy or a change in life circumstances.